charlie0129/batt/README.md

 I created this tool simply because I am not satisfied with existing tools 😐.

 I have written and using similar utils (to limit charging) on Intel MacBooks for years.
-Just since recently, I got hands on a M1 MacBook Air (yes, it is 2023, 2 years later since it is introduced 😅 and I just got one).
+Just since recently, I got hands on a Apple Silicon MacBook (yes, it is 2023, 2 years later since it is introduced 😅 and I just got one).
 The old BCLM way to limit charging doesn't work anymore.
 I was looking for a tool to limit charging on M1 MacBooks.

 I have tried some alternatives, both closed source and open source, but I kept none of them.
 Some paid alternatives' licensing options are just too limited 🤔, a bit bloated, require periodic Internet connection (hmm?) and are closed source.
 It doesn't seem a good option for me.
 Some open source alternatives just don't handle edge cases well and I encountered issues sometimes especially when sleeping (as of Apr 2023).